harvesthq/notable/README.md

 ```

 There's also the `send_digest` binary that's used by the Heroku scheduler to send out and clear any notes nightly.

-## Deployment

-Currently deployed on heroku as `harvest-notable`.
-All the usual Heroku rules apply.